springernature/frontend-playbook/practices/house-style.md

 ### Accessibility

 We care a great deal about accessibility.
-Our target standards for all of our products are [WCAG 2.0](https://www.w3.org/TR/WCAG20/) level AA.
+Our target standards for all of our products are [WCAG 2.1](https://www.w3.org/TR/WCAG21/) level AA.

 All of our websites MUST comply with [US Section 508](https://www.section508.gov/) and [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).
 As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508.
+We expect this to be updated to WCAG 2.1 AA in due course.

 Read our [Accessibility guide](../accessibility/house-style.md) to understand how we meet these aims.